Jesselton Twin Towers: Facilities

 The Jesselton Twin Towers is planned to be the first buildings in Borneo to be equipped with high-speed elevators, made by Mitsubishi.

 The recreation deck will be located on the tenth floor with facilities such as a gym room, a 50 m swimming pool, jacuzzi, function room, sauna and steam room, and children playground.
 There will also be sky facilities on the 54th and 55th level, which consists of skydeck, skygarden, multipurpose hall, lounge and library.

 The skydeck is due to be the tallest skydeck in Borneo, overlooking Likas Bay and Mount Kinabalu which is the tallest mountain in Borneo and Malaysia.

-Progress Timeline

-As of February 2022, tower A had reached the 47th level and tower B had reached the 54th level.

-As of August 2022, tower A had reached the 54th level and tower B had officially topped out.